 An experience of space begins with the relationships between elements of an environment and its architecture, but more importantly, the viewer’s increased awareness of their own relationship to those same features.
 I am interested in how our physical reality can be perceived, and how our internal reality can be affected.
 I often explore this felt energy by creating immersive, site-specific installations that relate concepts of space to contemporary time.
 Overall, the combination of two-dimensional and three-dimensional works I create open a dialogue about our lived environment(s).

 Michelle Thomas Richardson is a native of Dallas, Texas.
 She achieved her Master of Fine Arts degree in Drawing and Painting at the University of North Texas after graduating from Louisiana State University with a degree in Studio Art.
-Richardson is a recent recipient of an artist grant through the Dallas Museum of Art, generously supported by the Arch and Anne Giles Kimbrough Fund.
-Over the past year, she has also been a Nasher Microgrant finalist as well as a CADD FUNd finalist.
-Richardson has shown throughout Texas and has held solo exhibitions of her work at Clamp Light Gallery and Lillian Bradshaw Gallery.
-She currently works as a Public Art Project Manager for the City of Fort Worth and additionally teaches at Eastfield College.
-Richardson is also a current member of 500X Gallery.
+Richardson is a recent recipient of an artist grant through the Dallas Museum of Art, generously supported by the Arch and Anne Giles Kimbrough Fund; she has also been named a Nasher Microgrant finalist, CADD FUNd finalist, and shortlisted for the prestigious Artpace residency program.
+Richardson has exhibited nationally from New York to Oklahoma and across Texas.
+In addition to her studio practice, she currently works as a Public Art Project Manager with the Arts Council of Fort Worth.